okfn/handbook/text/appendix/glossary.rst

     participating in the transfer.
 Rather than downloading a file from a specific source, BitTorrent allows peers to download from each other.

+  JSON
+    JavaScript Object Notation.
+A common format to exchange data.
+    Although it is derived from Javascript, libraries to parse JSON data exist for many programming languages.
+Its compact style and ease of use has made it widespread.

+  GeoJSON
+    GeoJSON is a format for encoding a variety of geographic data structures.
+It is based on the :term:`JSON` specification.
+More documentation can be found on http://www.geojson.org

+  Geocoding
+    From Geographical Coding.
+Describes the practice of attaching geographical coordinates to items.

+  Geocode
+    see :term:`Geocoding`

   CSV
     Comma Separated Values.
 A very simple, open format for tabular data